 Kythe has a BSc chemistry (Hons).

 European E&L Strategic Director

-Andrew has over 20 years experience supporting the pharmaceutical industry.
-He has recently joined Hall Analytical (Nov 2019).
-Prior to Hall he was at Smithers as Chemistry Operations director.
-He worked for AstraZeneca for 12 years leading extractable and leachable testing, working on a variety of dosage forms.
-Andrew has authored regulatory documents for drug substance and CCS (IMPD and NDA) resulting in successful regulatory approval.
-He has presented in over 15 countries world wide on the subject of E&L.
+Andrew garnered over 20 years of experience supporting the pharmaceutical industry before joining Hall Analytical in November 2019.
+Prior to Hall, he was at Smithers as chemistry operations director.
+He worked for AstraZeneca for 12 years, leading extractable and leachable testing, working on a variety of dosage forms.
+He also has authored regulatory documents for drug substance and CCS (IMPD and NDA) resulting in successful regulatory approval.
+He has presented in over 15 countries worldwide on the subject of E&L.

 - 2016 PQG PS 9000:2016 Pharmaceutical packaging materials for medicinal products, with reference to Good Manufacturing Practice (GMP)